0verwritten/miktik_monitoring/README.md

-            "multiple_objects": true,               <= if application should look for multiple results "name": "address_info",                 <= indentifier used in prometheus to indentify results "attributes": [                         <= what attributes to seek ( displayed along with command indentifier) "network",
+            "multiple_objects": true,               <= if application should look for multiple results "name": "address_info",                 <= indentifier used in prometheus to indentify results "attributes": [                         <= what attributes to seek ( displayed along with command indentifier) if there is no such parameter, then application will display all responces if you haven't put anything in it then nothing will be displayed as parameter
+                    "network",
                     "comment",
                     "address",